Latency Adjustable Transformer Encoder for Language Understanding: Related Works

 \subsection{Non-Pruning Methods}

 ALBERT is a lighter version of BERT model \cite{lan2019albert}.
 It uses cross-layer weight sharing and a modified embedding layer structure, making the embedding size independent of the encoder's hidden size.
 Moreover, the new Sentence Order Prediction (SOP) task is utilized in the pre-training phase instead of the Next Sentence Prediction task.
 ALBERT reports state-of-the-art results with its parameter reduction and modified pre-training policy.
-ALBERT is nine times smaller and 1.2 times faster than BERT\textsubscript{base}, with less than 2.5\% on average accuracy drop.
+ALBERT is nine times smaller and 1.2 times faster than BERT-base, with less than 2.5\% on average accuracy drop.
 ALBERT is an example of the parameter-sharing technique.

-DistilBERT \cite{sanh2019distilbert}, TinyBERT \cite{jiao2019tinybert} and MobileBERT \cite{sun2020mobilebert} use the knowledge distillation technique during the pre-training and offer up to 5.5 times faster inference on downstream tasks than BERT\textsubscript{base}.
+DistilBERT \cite{sanh2019distilbert}, TinyBERT \cite{jiao2019tinybert} and MobileBERT \cite{sun2020mobilebert} use the knowledge distillation technique during the pre-training and offer up to 5.5 times faster inference on downstream tasks than BERT-base.
 In \cite{xu2020deep} a Self-Distillation (SD) mechanism obtains high-accuracy models directly without going through an assistive model.
-The main concerns with these methods are the pre-training effort of the model from scratch, extra training steps, and significant accuracy degradation.
+The main concerns with these techniques are the pre-training effort of the model from scratch, extra training steps, and significant accuracy degradation.

+In \cite{yun2020n}, the authors propose sufficient conditions under which they prove that a sparse attention model can universally approximate any sequence-to-sequence function.
+They show that sparse Transformers with only $\mathcal{O}_{n}$ connections per attention layer can approximate the same function class as the dense model with $n^2$ connections.
+Consequently, in recent years, many works \cite{peng2021random, katharopoulos2020transformers, choromanski2020masked, schlag2021linear, wang2020linformer, lee2019set, zaheer2020big, jiang2024minference, zhu2024near} have proposed methods that aim to reduce the complexity of the attention mechanism.

 Low-Rank Adaptation (LoRA) involves the freezing of weights in the pre-trained model, and during the fine-tuning phase, it introduces trainable rank decomposition matrices into each layer of the Transformer architecture \cite{hu2021lora}.
 LoRA enhances the efficiency of memory usage during the training phase by up to 3 times, but it does not confer any advantages during the inference phase.
 QLoRA improves over LoRA by quantizing the transformer model to 4-bit precision and using paged optimizers to handle memory spikes \cite{dettmers2023qlora}.
 LQ-LoRA uses an iterative algorithm to decompose each pre-trained matrix into a high-precision low-rank component and a memory-efficient quantized component \cite{guo2023lq}.